Swaminarayan: Manifestation belief

-According to Swaminarayan-tradition, Sahajanand Swami was later known as Swaminarayan after the mantra "swami narayan" which he taught at a gathering, in Faneni, a fortnight after the death of Ramanand Swami.
+According to Swaminarayan-tradition, Sahajanand Swami was later known as Swaminarayan after the mantra "swaminarayan" which he taught at a gathering, in Faneni, a fortnight after the death of Ramanand Swami.
 According to this tradition he gave his followers this new mantra, known as the Swaminarayan mantra, to repeat in their rituals.
 When chanting this mantra, some devotees went into samadhi, (Note: The word samadhi has different meanings in Hinduism.
 It may refer to a form yogic deep meditation.
 As a cause of death, it refers to the act of consciously and intentionally leaving one's body at the time of death.) and claimed that they could see their personal gods.

 As early as 1804, Swaminarayan, who was reported to have performed miracles, was described as a manifestation of God in the first work written by a disciple and paramahamsa, Nishkulanand Swami.
 (Note: In his discourses recorded in the Vachanamrut, Swaminarayan mentions that humans would not be able to withstand meeting god in his divine form, hence God takes human form (simultaneously living in his abode) so people can approach, understand and love him in the form of an Avatar.)
 This work, the Yama Danda, was the first piece of literature written within the Swaminarayan sect.
 Swaminarayan himself is said to have intimated that he was a manifestation of God in a meeting with Reginald Heber, the Lord Bishop of Calcutta, in 1825.

 Some of Swaminarayan's followers believe he was an incarnation of Krishna.
 The images and stories of Swaminarayan and Krishna have coincided in the liturgy of the sect.
 The story of the birth of Swaminarayan parallels that of Krishna's birth from the scripture Bhagavata Purana.
 Most of his followers believe that Swaminarayan is the complete manifestation of Narayana or Purushottama Narayana - the Supreme Being and superior to other avatars.

 The belief of many followers that their founder was the incarnation of the Supreme God has also drawn criticism.
 According to Professor Raymond B. Williams, Swaminarayan was criticized because he received large gifts from his followers and dressed and traveled as a Maharaja even though he had taken the vows of renunciation of the world.
 Swaminarayan responded that he accepts gifts for the emancipation of his followers.